 A dangerous vulnerability has been discovered this Wednesday, June 10 in the WooCommerce plugin.
 This vulnerability allows any attacker to exploit the breach to create and download files on vulnerable servers.
 Discover in this article if you are affected by this vulnerability and how to protect your WooCommerce platform against cyber attacks.

-WooCommerce, a new vulnerability in the WordPress plugin#WooCommerce, a new #vulnerability in the WordPress plugin Click To Tweet
+WooCommerce, a new vulnerability in the WordPress plugin

 To remind, WooCommerce is a free plugin that turns any WordPress installation into a true eCommerce platform with advanced features (sales and product management, payment system via PayPal, sales statistics, inventory management …).
 The WooCommerce plugin quickly became popular and is currently used on more than 690,000 websites (WooCommerce Usage Statistics, BuiltWith) to manage their eCommerce platform.

 Due to its popularity, the WooCommerce plugin is one of the favorite targets of hackers.
 The previous WooCommerce vulnerability goes back to only three months with a SQL injection.
 These attacks allow hackers to change and deface the content of your eCommerce platform, steal the customer database.
 Your responsibility is engaged and the financial impact on your revenue can be catastrophic.

 Today, one in two small businesses affected by a cyber-attack disappears within 6 months.
 No one is immune to cyberattacks and SMEs with a strong eCommerce activity are even more exposed.

 Am I affected by this WooCommerce vulnerability?

 The WooCommerce affected versions are the versions 2.0.20 up to the 2.3.10 versions.
 The vulnerability has been identified as critical by Sucuri with the high score of 8/10.
 This vulnerability should not be taken lightly.